How to Get zkSync Token Balances — An Easy Guide for Layer 2 Balance Management

 Several methods are available for checking zkSync network token balances, each catering to different needs:

-• zkSync CLI Wallet Commands:
+- zkSync CLI Wallet Commands:

-• The command-line interface offers a straightforward way to interact with zkSync.
-Using the wallet balance command, you can quickly view the ETH balance of a specified address on zkSync L2.
+command, you can quickly view the ETH balance of a specified address on zkSync L2. - zkSync JSON-RPC API Method:

-• For a more integrated solution, the zkSync JSON-RPC API provides the zks_getAllAccountBalances method.
-It returns all token balances for a given account, ideal for applications needing comprehensive account data.
+method.
+It returns all token balances for a given account, ideal for applications needing comprehensive account data. - Ethereum JSON-RPC API Method:

-• eth_getBalance Borrowed from Ethereum’s JSON-RPC API, this method can also be used within zkSync to check an account’s ETH balance.
+Borrowed from Ethereum’s JSON-RPC API, this method can also be used within zkSync to check an account’s ETH balance.
 It’s a familiar choice for those already versed in Ethereum’s API.

 zkSync CLI Wallet Commands